 \textbf{2.
 Recent} trains only on the most recent data, i.e., data from $p_t(x)$.
 This involves optimizing

 \textbf{3.
 Fine-tune:} first trains on all data from the past using the objective

 and then finetunes this model using data from $p_t$.
 We can write this problem as

 where $\Omega(\phi-\phi^{t_-})$ is a penalty that keeps $\phi$ close to $\phi^{t_-}$, e.g., $\Omega(\phi-\phi^{t_-}) = \norm{\phi-\phi^{t_-}}_2^2$.
 Sometimes this approach is called ``standard online learning''~\citep{finn19aOnlineMeta} and it resembles (but is not the same as) Follow-The-Leader (FTL)~\citep{ShalevOnlineLearning}.
-We call it ``Finetune'' make the objective explicit to avoid any confusion due its subtle differences with FTL.
+We call it ``Finetune'' to explicitly state the objective and avoid any confusion due to its subtle differences with FTL.
 In practice, we implement finetuning without the penalty $\Om$ by initializing the weights of the model to $\phi^{t_-}$ in~\cref{eq:ft}.